What Expenses Can a Trader claim in Income Tax Return?

 Find the best plan

-Which expenses can a trader claim on sale of shares?
+Which expenses can a trader claim on the sale of shares?

 Income from sale of shares is taxable under the head Income from Capital Gains.
 An investor or trader can deduct the expenses which are wholly and exclusively incurred on the transfer of shares, from the sales consideration.
-Thus, a trader or investor can claim expenses such as brokerage, stamp duty, sales commission, etc. in the Income Tax Return.
-Such expenses are deductible only for the purpose of calculating the Capital Gains.
-However, Securities Transaction Tax (STT) is not allowed as a deductible expense against capital gains as per the announcement in Budget 2008.
+Thus, a trader or investor can claim expenses such as brokerage, stamp duty, sales commission, etc. in the ITR.
+Such expenses are deductible only to calculate the Capital Gains.
+However, the Securities Transaction Tax (STT) is not allowed as a deductible expense against capital gains as per the announcement in Budget 2008.

 FAQs